 Dried cherries are safe to consume while pregnant.
 But if you are allergic to sulfites, then you should be careful because sulfites are generally used as preservatives in dried fruits.
 Therefore, check the label.

-2. Can you eat maraschino cherries while you are pregnant?
+2. Can I eat maraschino cherries when pregnant?

 Maraschino cherries are sweetened, preserved fruits made of light colored varieties like Gold, Royal Ann, and Rainier cherries.
 You can eat them but in moderation.